arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 ### Null and alternative hypothesis

-The [null hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) $H_0$ is a default position that there is no relationship between two measured phenomena or no association among groups [Wikipedia].
+The [null hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) $H_0$ is a default position that there is no relationship between two measured phenomena or no association among groups.
 It is usually contrasted with an [alternative hypothesis](https://en.wikipedia.org/wiki/Alternative_hypothesis) $H_1$, a new theory.

-These statistical hypothesis are usually formulated in terms of a [test statistic](https://en.wikipedia.org/wiki/Test_statistic), a one-value numerical summary of a dataset, defined in a way that distinctions between the two hypotheses can be made.
-The test statistic must be such that its sampling distribution, and, consequently, p-values, can be calculated.
+Statistical hypotheses are usually formulated in terms of a [test statistic](https://en.wikipedia.org/wiki/Test_statistic), a one-value numerical summary of a dataset, defined in a way that distinctions between the two hypotheses can be made.
+The test statistic must be such that its sampling distribution and, consequently, p-values can be calculated.

 It is common to define $H_0$ as the test statistic being the same for the different groups/conditions we are examining: